Walker's Point Estate: Summer White House (1989–1993)

 During George H. W. Bush's presidency, Walker's Point functioned as an official Summer White House.
 The estate hosted numerous diplomatic meetings and informal summits with world leaders, including British Prime Minister Margaret Thatcher and Soviet leader Mikhail Gorbachev.
 In a 2015 interview, Bush reflected on hosting world leaders including "Francois Mitterrand, King Hussein of Jordan, Prime Minister Kaifu of Japan, British Prime Minister John Major, Prime Minister Rabin of Israel, Prime Minister Schluter of Denmark...
 Canadian Prime Minister Brian Mulroney.
 Mikhail Gorbachev and Helmut Kohl both came when we were all out of office."

 Bush noted that a particularly significant period occurred in August 1990, when he met with world leaders and his own team at Walker's Point to discuss how to handle Iraq's invasion of Kuwait.
 The property's role as a diplomatic venue reflected the Bush administration's preference for personal diplomacy conducted in informal settings.

 When President Bush was in residence, the presidential flag was displayed below the American flag on the estate's prominent flagpole, which became a recognizable backdrop for news broadcasts during the Bush presidency.
 Security arrangements included protection by the United States Secret Service, with controlled access through a gated entrance.

 Continued presidential visits

 Following his father's presidency, George W. Bush continued to visit the estate regularly during his own presidency (2001–2009).
 However, his primary presidential retreat was Prairie Chapel Ranch near Crawford, Texas, which served as his "Western White House."
-During the George W. Bush presidency, the estate continued to host international leaders, including Russian President Vladimir Putin and French President Nicolas Sarkozy.
+During the George W. Bush presidency, the Kennebunkport estate continued to host international leaders, including Russian President Vladimir Putin and French President Nicolas Sarkozy.